eidoom/funding-circle-tools/README.md

-# Funding Circle Tracking
+# Funding Circle Tools

 Scripts to scrape information from Funding Circle and plot the data.
+Also some scripts to automate login and navigate to desired page.

-Using Python with Selenium and Matplotlib.
+Using chromedriver and Python with Selenium and Matplotlib.